Fire Ecology: Hopeless Evironmental Romantics say the darndest things!

 "Many scientists believe that the reintroduction of wolves into Yellowstone National Park in 1995, after they had been eradicated from the park for decades through hunting, has caused a trophic cascade with results that are generally positive for the ecosystem.
 Wolves have sharply reduced the population of elk, allowing willows to grow back in many riparian areas where the elk had grazed the willows heavily.
 Healthier willows are attracting birds and small mammals in large numbers.
 "Species, like riparian songbirds, insects, and in particular, rodents, have come back into these preferred habitat types, and other species are starting to respond," says biologist Robert Crabtree of the Yellowstone Ecological Research Center.
 "For example, fox and coyotes are moving into these areas because there's more prey for them.
 There's been an erupting trophic cascade in some of these lush riparian habitat sites."

-~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~(As a warning, Joel momentarily for 30 seconds talks about his personal beliefs - hold off on the sarcasm & insults within your thoughts and focus on the main message & practices he expresses, which is basically replicating Nature.
-I don't believe everything he does or says either, but if you allow that stupid ideological pride mode to take over, you lose out)
+~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~(As a caution, Joel momentarily for 30 seconds talks about his personal beliefs - hold off on the sarcasm & insults within your thoughts and focus on the main message & practices he expresses, which is basically replicating Nature.
+I don't believe everything he does or says either, but if you allow that stupid mode of ideological pride to take over, you'll miss the valuable lessons)

 So what about the Native Americans ?
 Well, we've seen they are a lot like everyone else.
 There is no difference now or even back then.
 Humans excel at disturbing their surroundings.
 Many ancient civilizations did similar stupid things to their environment.
 The Aztecs in today's Mexico deforested their land for agricultural economics, then came drought and ruined the climate and any economy they once enjoyed.
 It's called greed and selfishness, just like today.
 Same in some other places in South America, Easter Island, the Maoris of New Zealand, the Colorado Plateau where ancient Natives called Anazasi which were very sophisticated with regards to building some incredible cities and an advanced form of agriculture went way to far, became greedy by removing too much forests for more farmland and no doubt deliberately burning the slash to grow more crops.
 When such historical disturbance was localized back then, only that area suffered as a result.
 However, today there is hardly a corner of the Earth that is not effected by dumb irresponsible behavior when is comes to land custodianship.
 Now the entire planet mechanisms are being effected and ecosystems which once took much abuse cannot take this any longer.
 The wild landscapes simply are not functioning normally.
 I saw this on my last visit where areas of Chaparral are not recovering fully or normally any longer.
 Some of this is due to lack of rainfall, but also there is more and more evidence of the underground disruption of the mycorrhizal grid which is effected by high concentrations of aluminum and other contaminants found in simple rainwater.
 I know, it's a long story, but I've got a post on this as well.
 Hope this at least puts to rest some of the Fables that have no doubt been exaggerated and embellished upon for some of the irresponsible land management programs which have done more harm than good.